jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 available, ensuring that insights are always fresh and reliable.
 Chatbot for developer support
-We have created a chatbot to support Microsofts developers in accessing compliance information and guidelines for security standards and regulations.
+We have created a chatbot to support Microsoft’s developers in accessing compliance information and guidelines for security standards and regulations.
 This helps them integrate security into their code